 Uni-directional plies (UDs) can be described when having its material behaviour under shear, bending, ply-ply slip, and tool-ply slip conditions.
 At the in-plane level, a single family of fibre directions is added.

 Wovens, fabrics, or textiles having two fibre directions also require its material behaviour under shear, bending, ply-ply slip, and tool-ply slip conditions.
 At the in-plane level, two families of fibre directions are added.

 Bi-or tri-axial non crimp fabrics (NCFs) are regarded as two or three uni-directional (UD) plies stacked on top of each other.
 Each ply is equipped with the material behaviour at the in-plane, out-of-plane, and interface levels.
 At the in-plane level, one family of fibre directions represents the UD fibres, whereas another family of fibre orientations with a lower stiffness represents the major stitching direction.

 Each ply in a laminate can thus be modelled separately, which opens up the possibility that neighbouring plies can slide relatively to each other.
-When you have a laminate comprising many plies (for example 16, 24, or more plies), you may think of a laminate idealisation procedure.
+When you have a laminate comprising many plies (for example 16, 24, or more plies), you may think of a ply lumping procedure.
 The many plies will then be represented by fewer plies (for example 4, 5, 6, or more), whereas the overall behaviour is close to equivalent with respect to a simulation where you would model all plies.
-Of course, you will lose a bit more detail, but that is the trade-off when conducting an idealisation.
+Of course, you will lose a bit more detail, but that is the trade-off when coarsening the model.